-To contribute to the sustainable development of Melbourne High School so that it becomes and remains nationally and internationally competitive and that it is recognised as such through the excellence and quality of its educational and experiential programs, its facilities and the achievements of its students and their pride in the School.
+The mission of the MHSOBA GM&B Patrons’ Club is to contribute to the sustainable development of Melbourne High School so that it is nationally and internationally competitive and recognised as such through the excellence and quality of its educational and experiential programs, its facilities and the achievements of its students and their pride in the School.

 Melbourne High School will provide career guidance and personal development for selected students through a formal mentoring program in conjunction with the Green, Maroon and Black Patrons’ Club of the Melbourne High School Old Boys’ Association.

-Be part of this important Cotorie group that drives to
+Be part of this important Coterie group that drives to

 maintain the heritage of the School and assist the